HimanshuMedhekar/QrtAttendance/README.md

-This is a Attendance System project using Qr Code.
+This is an Attendance System project using Qr Code.